Black-Scholes Volatility Inputs for 409A Valuations: A Practical Guide

 How this volatility selection fits into the broader methodology is covered in our overview of 409A valuation methodology.

-Historical Volatility: How Appraisers Calculate It from Peer Companies
+How Do Appraisers Calculate Historical Volatility from Peer Companies?

 Historical volatility, sometimes called realized volatility, is calculated from the actual price history of comparable public companies.
 The standard formula uses daily log returns.